glentner/python-102/docs/source/tutorial/performance.rst

 Performance
 ===========

 A lot has been said about dangers of premature optimization.
 Typically it is much better to first get something correct (and tested) before scrutinizing performance unnecessarily.
 As such, we've saved the matter of "performance" for last.
 That said, in scientific/research computing, especially in HPC, it is rather common to encounter performance bottlenecks.

 We'll go through a natural progression.
 Here is a high-level summary of the topics:

 1. **Benchmarking** - You cannot establish that you've made an improvement if you haven't benchmarked your code.
 This is the very first thing.
 You might even consider adding something like this to your automated testing.
-E.g. your `regression` tests might be timed.
+E.g., your `regression` tests might be timed.
 2. **Profiling** - Identify the bottleneck in your code by investigating how much time is spent on what line of the code.
 You might find that a simple fix gives you tremendous improvements.
 The procedure here is similar to debugging and the best way to proceed is with special tools.